smapiot/piral/docs/examples/demo-cross.md

 ![Cross Framework Demo](../diagrams/demo-cross.png)

-There are no backend connections, however, to demonstrate lazy loading and other covenience factors effectively a bit of artificial delay here and there may have been added.
+There are no backend connections, however, to demonstrate lazy loading and other convenience factors effectively a bit of artificial delay here and there may have been added.

-To show interaction between different frameworks extensions are used.
+To show the interaction between different frameworks, extensions are used.
 Some links and simple interactivity are there to show the concepts.

 ## Links